AzlanCoding/igniteDMA/README.md

 # Project Ignite
 Project Ignite is a new Device Manager Application (DMA) for schools developed after [Mobile Guardian was hacked](https://www.channelnewsasia.com/singapore/mobile-guardian-application-remove-cybersecurity-incident-moe-4526676).
 <br>
 Project Ignite focuses on ensuring the **Security** and **Privacy** of students as well as being as **Fail-Proof** as possible.
 The chrome extension for students is **designed to work even if the server goes offline** after it has been properly set up.
-Moreover, the chrome extension does not collect any data from students' devices (as of version 0.1).
+Moreover, the chrome extension does not collect any data from students' devices (as of version 0.1.0).
 <br>
-The first version of this application was made in less than 3 days and is currently under testing.
+The first version unstable of this application was made in less than 3 days.
 <br><br>
 I believe that Singapore needs our own solution for a DMA to accommodate for the various needs of students and teachers.
 In the future, Project Ignite be more than just a DMA.
-It will be an all in one software to help teachers facilitate learning through various tools and feature that will keep student intrigued to learning.
+It will be an all in one software to help teachers facilitate learning through various tools and features that will keep students intrigued to conducted lessons.
 These features will be synced to the complex timetable schools in Singapore have.
 It will also come with software to help schools create these complex timetables.
 <br>
 Thus, I plan to further develop this project after my GCE O'Level examinations.<br>
 <br>
-The server is based off a past project which is based off a tutorial found [here](https://www.digitalocean.com/community/tutorials/how-to-add-authentication-to-your-app-with-flask-login).
+The server is originally based off a past project which is based off a tutorial found [here](https://www.digitalocean.com/community/tutorials/how-to-add-authentication-to-your-app-with-flask-login).
 <br>
 This project is made possible thanks to [Free DNS](https://freedns.afraid.org/).